itsmenirajpaudel/driverservice/README.md

 # driver-service

-A service built to update the location of the driver and fetch the driver information
+A service built to update the location of the driver and fetch the driver information using nodejs and typescript

 ## Available endpoints